aandrew-me/ytDownloader/README.md

 ## Windows 🪟
 - **Traditional way**

-    Download and install the exe file.
-Windows defender may create problems as usual.
+    Download and install the exe or msi file.
+Exe file lets you choose custom download location, msi file doesn't ask for location.
+Windows defender may show a popup saying **Windows Protected Your PC**.
+Just click on __More info__ and click on **Run Anyway**

 - **Chocolatey**